wcagreen/redactatron/README.md

 ## Credits

-- **LibreOffice**: Used for converting Word Documents to PDFs to enable proper rendering and redaction of document content.
-Users must install LibreOffice separately.
+- **Pandoc**: Used for converting Word Documents to PDFs to enable proper rendering and redaction of document content.
+Users must install Pandoc separately.
 - **pdfium**: PDF processing engine used by pdfium-render for rendering and manipulating PDF documents.
 Users must install pdfium binaries separately.

 ## Author